 These consolidated financial statements comprise the Company and its subsidiaries (together referred to as the "Group").
-The Group is primarily involved in the design, development and manufacturing of proprietary Lithium Ion SuperPolymer® batteries, battery systems, battery-related products for energy storage, clean electric transportation and other specialized applications.
+The Group is primarily involved in the design, development and manufacturing of Lithium lon batteries, battery systems, battery-related products for energy storage, clean electric transportation and other specialized applications.